haade-administrator/haade.fr/_posts/en/2021-09-10-test-sensor-temperature-and-humidity-sonoff-snzb-02.md

 - Wireless protocol: Zigbee (IEEE 802.15.4)
 - Dimension: 43X43X14mm

-Well if you follow the news of zigbee2mqtt with more than 1600 integrations, [you can see that the snzb-02 module is compatible](https://www.zigbee2mqtt.io/devices/SNZB-02.html){:target="_blank"}.
+Well if you follow the news of zigbee2mqtt with more than 1600 integrations, [you can see that the snzb-02 module is compatible](https://www.zigbee2mqtt.io/devices/SNZB-02.html){: target="_blank"}.
 All you have to do is open the network and click on the button below for 5 seconds, then the led flashes 3 times so the module resets itself and becomes part of the homeassistant network.

 ## 5 data are sent from the SNZB-02 sensor in homeassistant: